dan-sprague/winSEEKR/README.md

 ## proteinSEEKR

-For use in identifying likely proteins that bind a given DNA/RNA sequence

-motifs MUST be in the format used in the CISBP-Rna database (http://cisbp-rna.ccbr.utoronto.ca)
+For use in identifying likely proteins that bind a given DNA/RNA sequence.
+Motifs MUST be in the format used in the CISBP-Rna database (http://cisbp-rna.ccbr.utoronto.ca)

 To create a proteinSEEKR object: